Human Rights: Policy

 1. Our commitment to respect human rights

-We believe that respect for human rights is fundamental to our business *1 across the world.
+We believe that respect for human rights is fundamental to our business*1 across the world.
 In an increasingly complex business environment, we face various human rights challenges.
 We believe that respecting and promoting human rights are directly linked to the sustainability of our business activities.
-Since our founding, we have been promoting fair and sound business activities based on our corporate philosophy, the Three Corporate Principles *2 .
-The Three Corporate Principles guide us in striving to enrich society, both materially and spiritually, while contributing towards the preservation of the global environment.
-We believe respect for human rights relates deeply rooted in our philosophy.
+Since our founding, we have been promoting fair and sound business activities based on our corporate philosophy, the Three Corporate Principles*2 .
+The Three Corporate Principles guide us in striving to enrich society, both materially and spiritually.
+Respect for human rights is essential to putting this philosophy into practice.
 Based on these beliefs, we have established this Human Rights Policy (hereafter “this Policy”), which represents our commitment to respect human rights throughout our business activities.

 2. Scope of application